pedrofurtado/qrcode_pix_ruby/README.md

 docker run -v $(pwd):/app/ -it qrcode_pix_ruby_specs
 ```

+## Demo

+It's provided a simple demo app, in Heroku, that uses the gem always in latest stable.
+You can check and test your QRCodes here: https://qrcode-pix-ruby.herokuapp.com

+🚨 Important note: The first page load can be slow, because of Heroky free tier.
+But don't worry, the demo works well 🤓

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/pedrofurtado/qrcode_pix_ruby.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/pedrofurtado/qrcode_pix_ruby/blob/master/CODE_OF_CONDUCT.md).